apalevich/tilda_customization/README.md

 ## ENGLISH
 ### Description

-Easy scripts to customise websites made on [Tilda.cc](https://tilda.cc/) — the one of most famous and effective web-design frameworks in Russia's market.
+Set of scripts for customization websites made with Tilda.cc [Tilda.cc](https://tilda.cc/) — popular web-site builder.

 Scripts added as *.html files so you have to copy code and put it into the block T123.
 That's easy!